WaelMbarki/Big-Mart-Sales-Prediction/README.md

 ### Project Overview

 In this project, our goal is to build a predictive model to forecast market sales for Big Mart.
-By analyzing the given dataset, we aim to derive insights that can help improve sales strategies and inventory management.
+By analyzing the given dataset, we aim to derive insights that can help improve sales strategies.

 ### Data source